aptos/md-styleguide/README.md

 1. Place new templates as html files in the /templates directory
 1. Add the template information into the PAGES section of  js/content-data.js.
 This will render a new link in the side menu under Templates

+## Adding image assets

+Image assets should be dropped directly into dist/assets/images

+## Building

+    gulp build

+This compiles scss files and creates a single styleguide.css file within dist/